 The principle of patients sharing experiences, exchanging information and supporting each other is why the KCSN is the biggest and most active support network for people affected by kidney cancer in the UK.

-Rose is a founding member and volunteer Board Director of the International Kidney Cancer Coalition (IKCC) and also serves as a patient representative on the National Cancer Research Institute Bladder and Renal Cancer (NCRI) Clinical Studies Group, alongside leading renal cancer clinicians, scientists and healthcare professionals.
+Rose is a founding member and volunteer Board Director of the International Kidney Cancer Coalition (IKCC).
+Rose retired in 2018 from her record-breaking 10 years voluntary service as an expert patient representative on the National Cancer Research Institute Bladder and Renal Cancer (NCRI) Clinical Studies Group.

 Julia Black – Head of Patient Support